brayvid/sentiment-classifier/README.md

 <li>Investigate dimensionality reduction with UMAP or t-SNE.
 <li>Deploy to a web service to classify new tweets in real time.
 </ul>

+This project highlights the importance of sentiment analysis in brand reputation management and provides a foundation for further development and deployment in a real-world setting.